 Treatment of Oral Thrush in Children and Infants

-Preventing thrush in children and infants is not easy.
-Parents can reduce risk factors by paying attention to hygiene, sterilizing pacifiers and bottle nipples, and washing hands thoroughly after each diaper change – but this may not always be enough.
+Preventing oral thrush in children and infants is unfortunately not straightforward.
+We can certainly do our best to limit the risk factors associated with this infection — paying particular attention to our own hygiene, sterilising all objects that come into contact with our baby’s mouth, such as dummies and bottle teats, and washing our hands thoroughly after every nappy change — but this may not always be sufficient.

 Antifungals are not the only solution.
 Other products and measures can speed up recovery.
 In infants, under medical supervision, probiotics may be recommended to strengthen the immune system and bacterial flora.
 This should always be combined with proper hygiene for both the child and the objects and people they come into contact with.

-For children who are already weaned, paying attention to diet can also help.
-Candida thrives on sugar, so reducing sugar intake through a healthy diet can weaken the microorganism and accelerate healing.
-This means not only avoiding sweets and candies, but also moderating sugary fruits such as grapes and bananas, as well as carbohydrate sources like rice, potatoes, bread, and pasta.
+If the child has already been weaned, paying the right attention to diet can also help overcome oral thrush.
+Candida has a “sweet tooth”, and reducing sugar intake through a healthy diet can help bring the microorganism back under control, weakening it and speeding up recovery.
+Limiting sugars does not only mean eliminating sweets and confectionery, but also keeping a check on quantities of overly sugary fruits, such as grapes and bananas, and sources of carbohydrates (rice, potatoes, bread, and pasta).

-A valuable aid in treating thrush in children and infants comes from Cariex®.
-Designed to prevent cavities and dental erosion, this oral spray acts on the pH of the mouth and actively combats harmful microorganisms that threaten oral health.
-By creating an unfavorable environment for Candida, Cariex® helps speed up recovery and relieve discomfort.
+Significant help in treating oral thrush in children and infants comes from Cariex®.
+Designed to prevent the onset of cavities and dental erosion, this dental spray acts on oral pH and actively combats the harmful microorganisms that can compromise oral wellbeing.
+For this very reason, Cariex® helps create an environment unfavourable to the proliferation of Candida, making the treatment of oral thrush faster and alleviating the discomfort that young children may experience.